ryanatkn/gro/src/docs/sveltekit.md

 # SvelteKit and Vite

-Today, Gro sits atop SvelteKit and Vite to provide additional functionality like [tasks](./task.md), [codegen](./gen.md), [developing](./dev.md) Node servers, and [deploying](./deploy.md) to branches.
+Gro is designed to extend SvelteKit and Vite with additional functionality like [tasks](./task.md), [codegen](./gen.md), [developing](./dev.md) Node servers, and [deploying](./deploy.md) to branches.

-Gro's current plan is to integrate with SvelteKit as an alternative to Vite, but that goal may change.
+Gro was created in August 2019 and it has evolved and changed scope substantially, multiple times.
+Today, it has decent integration with SvelteKit, but there's a lot of room for improvement, both to further reduce Gro's scope, and to add new features and capabilities.

 Gro has two important differences from SvelteKit: